 - not being aware of the correct time and place

 - a disturbed sleep-wake cycle, including sleeping in the day and being awake at night

 - hallucinations (seeing or hearing things that aren’t there) or delusions (false beliefs)

-- being withdrawn and drowsy
+- being withdrawn and drowsy.

-What are the consequences of having delirium?
+Video: What are the consequences of having delirium?

 The following may help you or someone you are caring for with delirium:

 - plenty of rest and moderate amounts of activity – don't overdo it!

 - enough sleep, healthy food, water, movement and regular use of the toilet.